GreenComfyTea/MHWs-YURI-Overlay/README.md

 > [!IMPORTANT]
 > **Font hot-reloading is not supported.
 So adding/changing a font will require game restart.**

+# Development
+1. Install .NET SDK 8.0.x if it's not already installed;
+2. Clone the repo to your machine;
+3. Unzip `*repo*\REFramework\plugins\managed\generated\REFramework.NET.application.zip`.
+It is zipped to bypass 100MB max file size limit on github (I don't want to pay for git lfs);
+4. Open the project in Visual Studio;
+5. ???
+6. ~~PROFIT~~ Build.

 ## Credits
 **[GreenComfyTea](https://github.com/GreenComfyTea)** - creator of the mod and it's main contributor.